Trump supporters view the latest indictment as evidence of a crime — against Trump

 Trump’s campaign did not respond to messages seeking comment for this story.

 Trump’s use of the charges against him on the campaign trail means the volume of misinformation about the indictments, the Jan.
-6 attack and the 2020 election is likely to increase, said Dora Kingsley Vertenten, a political scientist at the University of Southern California who noted that Trump is fighting not just for another term as president, but also for his legal freedom.
+6 attack and the 2020 election is likely to increase, said Dora Kingsley Vertenten, a political scientist at the University of Southern California.
+The stakes for Trump couldn’t be higher: He seeks a political comeback while also fighting to remain a free man.

 “I think we’re just getting started,” Vertenten said.